 - Connect the black cable to the negative terminal of the good battery.

-- Clamp the other black end to an unpainted metal surface in the dead car.
+- Clamp the other black end to an unpainted metal surface in the dead car, away from the battery.

 - Start the working car and let it run for a few minutes.

-- Try to start the car with the dead battery.
+- Try to start the car with the dead battery, but don’t crank for more than 5 seconds at a time in hot weather.

 “Regular battery checks are key to preventing unexpected breakdowns, especially during hot summer months.”